The first British annual was

 Friendshipʼs Offering: Genre and Landscape Art in the Annual, and the Contest between the British Picturesque Aesthetic and French Neoclassicism).

-The Literary Souvenir ushered in a class of elegant, more expensive annuals, led by the Keepsake,
+Literary Souvenir ushered in a class of elegant, more expensive annuals, led by the

 The Reception of the Annuals